 Tracey Titus, RN, CCHP-RN, is Vice President, Accreditation, for the National Commission on Correctional Health Care.
-This post is based on her session “Let’s Get Organized Using the New NCCHC Standards” taking place at the 2018 Spring Conference on Correctional Health Care in Minneapolis, MN April 21-24, 2018.
-Learn more about the conference and register HERE.
+This post is based on her session “Let’s Get Organized Using the New NCCHC Standards” that was held at the 2018 Spring Conference on Correctional Health Care in Minneapolis, MN April 21-24, 2018.

 Accreditation through the National Commission on Correctional Health Care (NCCHC) establishes the quality level of health care provided to a facility’s inmates.
 It indicates a constitutionally acceptable level of care, which translates into improved health status, fewer grievances and lawsuits, and reduced health risk to the community when inmates are released.
 Obtaining accreditation is a challenging task and health care settings obtaining and maintaining accreditation are to be commended.